babsonnexus/stream-link-manager-for-channels/README.md

 source ~/.bashrc
 ```

-10. You can the see this port as an environment variable (where it can be removed, if necessary):
+10. You can then see this port as an environment variable (where it can be removed, if necessary):

 ```
 printenv SLM_PORT